 12

-Souta Tawara returns to his hometown of Kagawa, Japan, after years away, only to find his family's udon restaurant shuttered and his loved ones gone.
-The now-empty shop stirs bittersweet memories of happier days spent together.
-During a visit to the closed eatery, Souta stumbles upon a young boy inside, clearly in need of care and comfort.
-Moved by compassion, Souta offers food and clothing to the child.
+Souta Tawara returns to his hometown of Kagawa, Japan, after many years away, only to discover his family’s udon restaurant closed and his loved ones gone.
+The shuttered shop evokes poignant memories of joyful days spent together, filling Souta with both nostalgia and longing.

 ComedySlice of Life